Steelfab: Background

-Steelfab

 Steel Fabricators Limited was founded in Birmingham in 1935 to manufacture pressed and sheet metal work.
 During the 1939 to 1945 period the company was solely engaged on government contracts, and the factory occupied an area of 5000 ft2, and there were some 50 employees.
 In 1946, to meet expansion plans, the company relocated to Pengam Road, Cardiff and won large contracts, including supplying the frames for the BISF house project and Rigid Form beams for the then Ministry of Works.

 History

-In the early 1950s it was decided to go into the backhoe loader market, which resulted in the introduction of the "Scout" Digger, manufactured under license to the Shawnee Manufacturing Company of the US.
+In the early 1950s, Steelfab entered the backhoe loader market, which resulted in the introduction of the "Scout" Digger, manufactured under license to the Shawnee Manufacturing Company of the US.
 Many hundreds of "Scout" diggers were sold, but the unit did have its limitations and the "Shawnee Warrior" digger was designed to supersede the Scout.
 In 1952 a subsidiary company was formed in Australia and this Company had a modern plant on the Moorabbin Industrial Estate near Melbourne, Victoria.
 In 1954, a license was finalized with the Shawnee Company, U.S.A., to manufacture and market "Shawnee" industrial loaders and diggers and those products formed a major part of the Company's range.
 In 1958, a license agreement was made with H.G.
 Poole Limited to manufacture and market Shawnee Poole Rear Dump Haulers, which enjoyed considerable success throughout the world and were leaders in the articulated dumper field.

 In 1959, Steel Fabricators (Cardiff) Ltd., was taken over by the Adamant & Western Group and became a member of the Adwest Group.

-Later that year Steelfab carried a market survey was carried out with a view to introducing a combination unit as opposed to the Shawnee Warrior type attachment digger.
+Later that year Steelfab, carried out a market survey with a view to introducing a combination unit as opposed to the Shawnee Warrior type attachment digger.
 The Steelfab project started in 1960 and the Unit was designed to fall between the JCB 4 and Massey Ferguson backhoe loaders models.
 Several hundred 160/180 combinations units were built but the early models were built on the light weight Fordson Dexta skid unit which was not strong enough to carry the stresses produced by a backhoe loader and units started to fail.
 This proved futile in the success of the product and although the larger International Harvester B2275 skid was introduced as a replacement it was too late for its reputation.